Tokyo International University: Campus

+The English Track Program, as well as other educational globalization functions, are hosted at Ikebukuro campus.
+The Ikebukuro campus also hosts the International Relations and Language Communications Faculties.

 Institute for International Strategy

 TIU has an affiliated think tank, the Institute for International Strategy.
 The IIS was founded to conduct interdisciplinary research on issues of strategic international importance from global and Japanese perspectives.
 It has established an international and local network of researchers and practitioners in the many fields of international affairs - politics, diplomacy and security, business and economics, and public policy.

-TIU professors, who are leading researchers in their respective fields, serve as permanent research fellows within the IIS.
-The Institute also facilitates visitings scholars from all over the world who are invited to conduct lectures or pursue cutting-edge research in their fields of specialization.

 The Institute’s International Relations faculty host the Global Dialogue visiting speaker series.
 Recent guest speakers include Daniel R. Russel, former U.S. Assistant Secretary of State for East Asia and Special Assistant to U.S. President Barack Obama, who played a leading role in the U.S.’ Asia pivot strategy.

 In 2021, TIU’s IIS became an official collaborating institution of the European Council for Nuclear Research/ Conseil Européen pour la Recherche Nucléaire (CERN)’s Future Circular Collider (FCC) study.
 TIU is one of only three Japanese institutions collaborating on this project alongside the High Energy Accelerator Research Organization and the University of Tokyo.